 For capturing data to Simulink – HDL Verifier generates a block that has output ports corresponding to the signals you captured.

 When the design is running on the FPGA, first the generated IP core waits for the trigger condition that you specify.
 Define a trigger condition by specific values matched on one or more signals.
-When the trigger is detected, the logic captures the designated signals to a buffer and returns the data over the JTAG interface to the host machine.
+When the trigger is detected, the logic captures the designated signals to a buffer and returns the data over the JTAG or Ethernet interface to the host machine.
 You can then analyze and display these signals in your MATLAB workspace or Simulink model.

 When you use the HDL Workflow Advisor tool to generate your HDL design, first mark interesting signals as test points in Simulink.
 Configure your design using the HDL Workflow Advisor tool to:

 Enable test point generation by selecting the Enable HDL DUT port generation for test points option in the Set Target Interface step.
 For more information, see Set Target Interface (HDL Coder).

 Connect test point signals to the FPGA Data Capture - JTAG interface in the Set Target Interface step.